top of page

 DECREASE PAIN

 You will be taught the do's and dont's of home care.
-Ice or heat?
-Rest or exercise?
-All concerns will be addressed.
+All of your concerns will be addressed.
 You will be given handouts on mobility and strengthening exercises specific to your condition which will control pain and facilitate tissue healing.
+You will have direct access to me via call, text, or email.

 RETURN TO FUNCTION